simonsteur/expression-map-creator/readme.md

 ## Download

-The latest versions of EMC are compiled for both windows and OSX so that you may just download a single binary file.
+The latest versions of EMC are compiled for both windows and OSX (arm64) so that you may just download a single binary file.

 ### Windows

 (INSERT LINK)

-### Mac OSX
+### Mac OSX (only arm64 currently)

 (INSERT LINK)